ctu-mrs/ctu-mrs.github.io/docs/system/managing_ros_workspaces.md

 ## Package blacklisting

-A package can be exluded from the build by:
+A package can be excluded from the build by:

 1. creating the `CATKIN_IGNORE` file in the package root, or
 2. by blacklisting it in a workspace using `catkin config --blacklist <package_name>`.